 - Database Manager users should switch back to general tools, such as SQL Server Management Studio, or the new cross platform SQL Server Operations Studio.

 - Web Farm Framework users should consider Azure Stack for private cloud usage.
-If you insist on running a classic web farm for IIS 10, you have to fall back to the good old days of configuring Windows load balancing service, or a hardware load balancer.
+If you insist on running a classic web farm for IIS 10, there isn’t anything similar offered by Microsoft right now.

 More would be added here if I find out.
 You can also leave a comment with your suggestion.